 Now we’re coming to the juicy part.
 Out of all the metrics you can track, the following are most likely to match your current business goals and bring new growth opportunities.
-Once you’ve analyzed your business goals and the potential of SEO strategy to help in achieving it, you can use the following common KPIs.
+Once you’ve analyzed your business goals and the potential of SEO strategy to help in achieving them, you can use the following common KPIs.

-Typically, organic traffic increase is the primary goal for an SEO strategy and with a good reason.
+Typically, organic traffic increase is the primary goal for an SEO strategy and with good reason.
 Namely, studies have shown that organic search traffic drives significant conversions, regardless of your industry or business model.
 Though quite complex to achieve, this is one of the most straightforward goals to track, whereupon you can use the following tools and metrics:

 - Google Analytics: Traffic Sources, which show you the channels/mediums through which people most frequently come to your website.

 - Google Webmaster Tools: Click-Through Rates, which reveal how many clicks you receive for specific keywords and what volumes or traffic are generated this way.

 The very fact you rank well for a specific word doesn’t have to mean anything for your entire SEO campaign.
 In other words, you should specifically determine the sets of keywords that are actually valuable for your business and try to push them up on Google.
 The pushing part is typically achieved through strategic link building or content distribution, while the measuring part can be done via the following tools: